cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

-  -protein_db: will specify the database used by all the PSIBLAST modes of T-Coffee
+  -protein_db: will specify the database used by all the PSI-BLAST modes of T-Coffee

-  -pdb_db: will specify the database used by the structural modesof T-Coffee
+  -pdb_db: will specify the database used by the structural modes of T-Coffee

 .. tip:: T-Coffee is compliant with BLAST+, the latest NCBI Blast.